-Your teeth are made up of calcium phosphate minerals.
+Tooth Decay Process: Your teeth are made up of calcium phosphate minerals.
 When you consume foods, they are chewed up, and the small remaining debris can add to the plaque biofilm already present on your teeth.
 Plaque is a thin sticky film that builds up on your teeth every 12 hours.
 The biofilm contains millions of bacteria.

-Drinking lots of water straight after you consume foods will neutralise the acids in your mouth and help reduce cavities.
+Drinking lots of water straight after you consume foods will neutralize the acids in your mouth and help reduce cavities.
 Chewing gum companies have been marketing their products making claims of reducing cavities.
 This is partially true as they do not tell you that the amount of saliva you create from chewing gum is quite small.
 You are better off drinking and rinsing your mouth with water; it’s cheaper and is in greater volume.
 There are some dentists who will also claim that by rinsing your mouth straight after you eat foods, you are washing the lost minerals out of your mouth.

-That is correct to a degree, but what is the worst of the two evils? a) Having acid eat away at your teeth for the next 45 minutes, or b) rinsing your mouth, neutralising the acids and losing some minerals?
-I have been advising my patients the latter; in fact I have often told patients to brush their teeth straight after they eat foods to remove the debris so the acids don’t have a chance to form.
+That is correct to a degree, but what is the worst of the two evils? a) Having acid eat away at your teeth for the next 45 minutes, or b) rinsing your mouth, neutralizing the acids and losing some minerals?
+I have been advising my patients the latter; in fact, I have often told patients to brush their teeth straight after they eat foods to remove the debris so the acids don’t have a chance to form.

-For patients with a high risk of getting cavities I recommend they rinse their teeth with NeutraFluor 5000 or NeutraFluor 9000, available from the chemist and dentist.
-The Fluoride in these mouth rinses creates Fluorapatite, which is a stronger and more acid resistant form of tooth structure.
-The Fluorapatite is 100 times more acid resistant that normal hydroxyapatite (normal teeth).
+For patients with a high risk of getting cavities, I recommend they rinse their teeth with NeutraFluor 5000 or NeutraFluor 9000, available from the chemist and dentist.
+The Fluoride in these mouth rinses creates Fluorapatite, which is a stronger and more acid-resistant form of tooth structure.
+The Fluorapatite is 100 times more acid-resistant that normal hydroxyapatite (normal teeth).
 For the scientist out there, Fluorapatite dissolves when a pH of 3 is reached compared to a pH of 5 for hydroxyapatite.

 Any patient who comes to our dental clinic in Essendon can talk with the dentist about how to prevent cavities.
-People who are in high risk of getting decay are chefs, pregnant women, and obese people as they frequently taste their foods and consume carbohydrates on a regular basis.
+People who are at high risk of getting decay are chefs, pregnant women, and obese people as they frequently taste their foods and consume carbohydrates on a regular basis.
 Other people who are also at high risk of getting cavities are methamphetamine (ice and speed) users and patients with xerostomia (dry mouth).
-These people have a reduction in the salivary flow and do not have any saliva to neutralise the acids in the mouth and as a result have a higher rates of cavities in the mouth.
+These people have a reduction in the salivary flow and do not have any saliva to neutralize the acids in the mouth and as a result, have higher rates of cavities in the mouth.
 Dental Essence’s general dentistry services will assist you with the prevention of tooth decay and advise on the best solution for your individual circumstances.

-Before any procedure we will inform you of the risks by way of written informed consent documentation.
+Before any procedure, we will inform you of the risks by way of written informed consent documentation.
 Individual results may vary.